lbl-srg/obc/specification/source/executiveSummary.rst

 which industry can make further investments.

-The tools developed in this project have become a key part of the DOE’s tool development.
-For example, Spawn of EnergyPlus is, in part, being developed to support the design and deployment of advanced energy and control systems for buildings through DOE’s Building Technologies Office, for district heating and cooling systems through DOE’s Advanced Manufacturing Office, and for geothermal applications through DOE’s Geothermal Office.
+The tools developed in this project have become a key part of the tool development sponsored by the US Department of Energy.
+For example, Spawn of EnergyPlus is, in part, being developed to support the design and deployment of advanced energy and control systems for buildings through its Building Technologies Office, for district heating and cooling systems through its Advanced Manufacturing Office, and for geothermal applications through its Geothermal Office.

 We anticipate that analysts will use |CDL| together with Spawn of EnergyPlus to analyze the performance of energy and control systems